algotom/algotom/README.md

 Development principles
 ----------------------

-- While Algotom offers a comprehensive range of tools for tomographic data processing covering raw-data reading, pre-processing, reconstruction, post-processing, and data saving; its development primarily focuses on pre-processing techniques.
+- While Algotom offers a complete set of tools for tomographic data processing covering
+  pre-processing, reconstruction, post-processing, data simulation, and calibration techniques; its development strongly focuses on pre-processing techniques.
 This distinction makes it a prominent feature among other tomographic software.

 - To ensure that the software can work across platforms and is easy-to-install; dependencies are minimized, and only well-maintained [Python libraries](https://github.com/algotom/algotom/blob/master/requirements.txt) are used.